PsCushman/deep-learning-challenge/README.md

 # Conclusion

 The deep learning model that I have developed was unable to achieve accuracy higher than 73%.
 I makes me think it might not be possible with the methods I have at my disposile right now.

-However, I might try:

-Adding more data or increasing the size of my training dataset.

-Addressing high bias and outliers.